 Her music has since been featured in high-profile compilations released by Ninja Tune, Traum Schallplatten and The Wire.

 Wojciechowska’s endless curiosity and subtle electronic treatments of stringed instruments has also led to an involvement with various live ensembles.
-She has worked with contemporaries such as Greg Haines and Alvaret Ensemble.
+She has worked with contemporaries such as Greg Haines, Peter Broderick, Alvaret Ensemble.

 Aside from her commissioned work, Olga also creates music for her own pleasure and artistic endeavour.